pwmarcz/zeus/README.md

     sudo -u postgres createuser -s $(whoami)
     createdb helios

-Ensure you have Python 2.7 and [pipenv](https://docs.pipenv.org/), installed and do the following:
+Ensure you have Python 2.7 and [pipenv](https://docs.pipenv.org/) installed.
+You can install `pipenv` by running `pip install --user pipenv`.

+Then, do the following:

     pipenv --python python2
     pipenv install --dev